Lumatozer/Joshua-wsgi/README.md

     4. Press Enter Key.

-    5. If there were no erros then you can go to 127.0.0.1:8080 to see your website live.
+    5. If there were no errors then you can go to 127.0.0.1:8080 to see your website live.

     6. To see it using your ip address you need to port forward your pc via the router.

   Windows:

-    1. Download the zip on the main repi page.
+    1. Download the zip on the main repo page.

     2. Unzip and then run the start.bat file.